Kakifrucht/BookmarkletGenerator/README.md

 - Supports markdown-formatted text.
 - Directly opens single encrypted links.
 - Embeds all necessary dependencies within the bookmarklet.
-- Fully client side, runs on a basic webserver.
+- Fully client side, generator runs on a basic webserver.
 - Compresses data using deflate if it is smaller with the inflate library included in the bookmarklet.
 - Enables editing by copying decrypted data to the clipboard and following the convenient link to the generator within the bookmarklet.
 - Offers dark and light mode according to browser preferences, and is responsive.